 Have you found yourself drinking more during the pandemic?
-If the answer is "Cheers," you're not alone.
-Adults across the country report imbibing 14% more often in spring 2020 than the previous spring, according to a recent report in JAMA Network Open that focused on a survey of more than 1,500 people.
+If the answer is "Cheers!," you're not alone.
+Adults across the country reported imbibing 14% more often in spring 2020 than the same time the previous year, according to a report in JAMA Network Open that focused on a survey of more than 1,500 people.

-This is no surprise, considering that when hand sanitizer and toilet paper were flying off the shelves in March, so too was alcohol.
-As more people began sheltering in their homes to help curb the spread of the coronavirus, retail alcohol sales in the U.S. started to rise along with sales of cleaning products, TP, and food, showing just how important our drinking rituals are even (and maybe especially) in a crisis.
+This is no surprise, considering that when hand sanitizer and toilet paper were flying off the shelves in last year, so too was alcohol.
+As more people began sheltering in their homes to help curb the spread of COVID-19, retail alcohol sales in the U.S. started to rise along with sales of cleaning products, TP, and food, showing just how important our drinking rituals are even (and maybe especially) in a crisis.

 The problem with alcohol and catastrophic events

 It can be tempting to self-medicate with alcohol.
-“In small quantities,” says McClary, “alcohol can help reduce anxiety, but it’s mainly a depressant.”
-With the threat of the deadly coronavirus and all the havoc it’s wreaking, people are feeling anxious.
+“In small quantities,” said McClary, “alcohol can help reduce anxiety, but it’s mainly a depressant.”
+With the threat of the deadly coronavirus and all the havoc it’s wreaking, people have felt anxious.
 Their typical routines have also been disrupted.
-This, she says, can create a scenario where the usual rules no longer apply.
+This, she said, can create a scenario where the usual rules no longer apply.

 Excessive drinking can also weaken your immune response, which can increase your risk for respiratory illnesses and other conditions, says Samantha Cassetty, a New York City-based registered dietitian.
 “Many people are surprised to learn that heavy drinking is considered eight drinks per week for women and 15 drinks for men.”

-Too much alcohol can lead to feelings of depression, anger, hopelessness and powerlessness — and domestic violence, which McClary says is a real concern at a time when many families are cooped up together under stressful circumstances.
-Another reason to moderate drinking, she says, is that “our children are watching every move we make — and they’re learning about what it means to interact with the world as adults by our example.”
+Too much alcohol can lead to feelings of depression, anger, hopelessness and powerlessness — and domestic violence, which McClary said is a real concern at a time when many families are cooped up together under stressful circumstances.

-“As long as you’re healthy,” says Cassetty, “it’s OK to have a drink a day for women or two for men.”
-Here are five ways to enjoy all those virtual happy hours — without overdoing it.
+“As long as you’re healthy,” explained Cassetty, “it’s OK to have a drink a day for women or two for men.”
+TODAY asked Maddur to break down what one drink really looks like: "So no more than 5 ounces of wine, and no more than an ounce and a half of hard liquor.
+That’s also equivalent to 12 ounces of beer."
+Here are five ways to enjoy the occasional tipple — without overdoing it.

 1. Set limits on how much you’re drinking